To naturally treat hyperkeratosis you need an understanding of your dog’s condition and what causes it to occur in the first place.

 Why Natural Treatments Are So Important For Your Dog

-But don't just take our WORDS for it!
+But don't just take our WORD for it!

 “Our dog Baxter has always had a rough nose, but his hyperkeratosis got worse over the years.
 We tried some nose conditioning treatments from the groomer, but they never helped at all.
 We thought it was just something we had to live with, but always worried that it may bother him.
 It also looked awful on such a cute little pup!
 We ordered Snout Soother with pretty high hopes based on reviews, but we were really amazed when we started applying it.
 Within 24 hours of the first application, all the rough spots on his nose fell off.
 We’re now 3 days in and his nose looks almost like my other dog’s (normal) nose.
 We plan to use this forever.” – Morgan H. Runnemede